Symmetries of Vanishing Nonlinear Love Numbers of Schwarzschild Black Holes: Symmetries

 \section{Symmetries}

-Having established the vanishing of the even-parity Love numbers to all orders in perturbation theory, i.e., that a black hole has zero static tidal response not only at the linear level but fully nonlinearly, we now turn to the symmetries underlying this phenomenon.
+Having established the consequences of the nonlinear Weyl solution at the level of the point-particle EFT, we now turn to study the underlying symmetries.

-The keys to the vanishing of the even-parity Love numbers to all orders in perturbation theory shown above are: \begin{enumerate} \item that the fully nonlinear Einstein equations imply a \emph{linear} equation \eqref{psieom} for $\psi$ (which exponentiates to the norm of the timelike Killing vector); \item that this equation implies $\hat \psi$ (the perturbation of $\psi$ away from Schwarzschild) develops no tidal tail; \item that matching with the worldline EFT tells us that the absence of tidal tail for $\hat \psi$ alone is sufficient to guarantee the tidal response operators vanish at all orders. \end{enumerate} Our task in this section is to dig more deeply into \eqref{item2}: what symmetries underlie the absence of a tidal tail for $\hat \psi$?
+The keys to the vanishing of an infinite subset of even-parity Love numbers to all orders in perturbation theory shown above are: \begin{enumerate} \item that the fully nonlinear Einstein equations imply a \emph{linear} equation \eqref{psieom} for $\psi$ (which exponentiates to the norm of the timelike Killing vector); \item that this equation implies $\hat \psi$ (the perturbation of $\psi$ away from Schwarzschild) develops no tidal tail; \item that matching with the worldline EFT tells us that the absence of tidal tail for $\hat \psi$ alone is sufficient to guarantee that an infinite subset of tidal response operators vanishes at all orders. \end{enumerate} Our task in this section is to dig more deeply into \eqref{item2}: what symmetries underlie the absence of a tidal tail for $\hat \psi$?

 Let us start by recalling the equation of motion \eqref{psieomSch} for $\hat\psi$ in Schwarzschild coordinates,

 where $\Delta \equiv r(r - \rs)$.
 Recall that once we expand $\hat \psi$ in terms of Legendre polynomials of $\cos\theta$, i.e.,~$\hat \psi = \sum_\ell \hat \psi_\ell (r) P_\ell (\cos\theta)$, the radial modes obey their own Legendre equation (in $\Delta'$),